msobjdump

 Yes

-Parses the device information contained in the ELF file, such as the file name, file type, file length, and symbol table, and displays the information on the terminal.
+Parses device information contained in the ELF file, such as the file name, file type, file length, and symbol table, and displays the information on the device screen.

 <elf_file> indicates the path of the ELF file to be parsed, for example, /home/op_api/lib_api.so.
 Two printing modes are supported:

-• Simple printing: Only some device information is printed by default.
+• Simple printing: Only certain device information is printed by default.

-• Full printing: This mode is used together with --verbose to enable the full device information to be displayed on the screen.
+• Full printing: This option is used together with --verbose to enable display of full device information on the screen.

 The fields to be printed vary according to projects.
 For details, see Table 4 and Table 5.